Famous Cases: Who Was Jack the Ripper? MPC's Top Theory

 I will work on a series in the time frame ahead that I will tag/label "Famous Historical Cases."
 This will be a tangent away from missing persons cases for a little bit.
 I do it because I'm sure the readers of my blog enjoy historical cases and are fans of true crime in general, not just missing people cases.

-To start the series, I will look at the case of Jack the Ripper, the infamous and unsolved serial killer case from the late 19th century.
+To start the series, I will look at the case of Jack the Ripper, the infamous, unsolved serial killer of the late 19th century.
 In doing so, I presume the reader has at least some general knowledge of the case from the 1880s in England.
-My position is that Charles Lechmere should be considered the leading suspect.
+To review, Jack the Ripper is a serial killer who had five canonical victims, numerous writers have tried to name him, and the theories regarding his identity are not credible in general, if only because he has been associated with scores of names in the past -- yet can only have one.

 My position certainly isn't unique: Lechmere has gained massive traction among Ripperologists since the 2014 documentary, Jack the Ripper: The Missing Evidence, which featured Christer Holmgren's research into the case.

 The revelations from that documentary were perhaps a long time coming.
-In fact, that someone did not point out the things that were pointed out in 2014 completely discredits the so-called Ripper pundits from times beforehand.
+In fact, the fact that someone did not point out the things that were pointed out in 2014 discredits a lot of the so-called Ripper pundits from times beforehand.
+I will say that while there are some uncritical elements in the documentary, which can be found on YouTube as of 2026, it's still great food for thought on the unsolved mystery of Jack the Ripper's real name.

-Lechmere’s Undeniable Crime Scene Connection
+Lechmere’s Crime-Scene Connection

-But his direct link to a crime scene and murder victim that is attributed to Jack the Ripper is something no one else has claimed or proven concerning any of the other suspects.
-As shown in the documentary from 2014, Charles Lechmere gave the name "Charles Cross."
-His link to the crime scene appeared in newspapers at the time, as per the September 3rd, 1888 Evening Telegraph below.
+As shown in the documentary from 2014, Charles Lechmere gave the name Charles Cross.
+His link to the crime scene appeared in newspapers at the time, as per the September 3rd, 1888, Evening Telegraph below.
+Other newspaper articles are examined for the documentary.

 Charles Cross would later be shown to be Charles Lechmere.